enriquepablo/nlproject/_sources/NL.txt

 The language
 ------------

-The language for NL is a fist order language with equality with the following non-logical symbols:
+The language for NPL is a fist order language with equality with the following non-logical symbols:

 binary relations: isa (belongs), is (subset).